benpollarduk/BP.Plankton/README.md

 </div>

 ## Introduction
-This was mainly developed as a way to help me understand WPF rendering, particularly the Visual and Geometry classes.
+Plankton was mainly developed as a way to help me understand WPF rendering, particularly the Visual and Geometry classes.
 Physics are not intended to be realistic or accurate, instead the emphasis is on having fun!

 ![image](https://user-images.githubusercontent.com/129943363/231509420-44052394-a6ed-4f17-bb1a-aa17b466b92a.png)